gferreira/fb-variable-spacing/docs/install.md

 1. Clone the repository using `git clone` (recommended) or download the source code.
 2. In the RoboFont Preferences window, go to [Extensions > Start Up Scripts].
 3. Add the file `VariableSpacing/code/Lib/start.py` to the list of start-up scripts.
-4. Save the settings and restart RoboFont – Variable Spacing will now appear under the *Extensions* menu.
+4. Save the settings and restart RoboFont; Variable Spacing will now appear under the *Extensions* menu.

 [Extensions > Start Up Scripts]: http://robofont.com/documentation/workspace/preferences-window/extensions/#start-up-scripts